ashuang/procman/doc/content/design.md

 _Sheriffs_ tell deputies what to do.
 A single sheriff can command many deputies.
-Any process can be a sheriff as long as it implements the sheriff/deputy communications protocol, but the most commonly used sheriff is the `bot-procman-sheriff` GUI tool provided with Procman.
+Any process can be a sheriff as long as it implements the sheriff/deputy communications protocol, but the most commonly used sheriff is the `procman-sheriff` GUI tool provided with Procman.
 The Procman Python API can also be used to implement a custom sheriff.

 Sheriffs and deputies [communicate via LCM](\ref procman_comms), a UDP